-Before installing the system board, touch the static-protective package that contains the new system board to any unpainted surface on the outside of the server.
-Then, take the new system board out of the package and place it on a static-protective surface.
+Before installing the system board:

+- 1. Touch the static-protective package that contains the new system board to any unpainted surface on the outside of the server.
+Then, take the new system board out of the package and place it on a staticprotective surface. - 2.
+Remove the cable holder as shown.